dellaquilamaster/UNIMapper/README.md

 * DSSSD : Double-Sided Silicon Strip Detectors -> options : number_of_strips
 * SSSSD : Single-Sided Silicon Strip Detectors -> options : number_of_strips
 * LampWedge : Lamp Wedge -> options : number_of_strips
+* Spare : Some spare channels (arbitrary quantities) -> options : names of all quantities separated by space
 "name" is the name associated to the detector, that will be used to name the corresponding data structure.
 This has to be inserted with the quotes.
 To map a single detector channel to a given pair (gid, channel) use the command:
 ````